Healthy Homes Assessment Pakipaki

 Rental Property Home Assessments Pakipaki

-Property rental areas that are affected with the Healthy Homes Standard in Pakipaki include each:
+Areas of rental properties that are impacted to Health Homes Standard.
+Healthy Homes Standards in Pakipaki include each:

 • Bathroom